Content areas: Reading and Music

 Or the time in college when a wonderful friend stood in the middle of a snowstorm outside.
 She was from Hawaii and had never seen, felt or tasted snow until that moment.

 It can be so easy to take the changing of the seasons for granted, yet it is a concept that many of our students need to learn, much like the young fox in this story.
-The arts, of course, are a prime avenue for connecting to the seasons.
-So for today’s lesson seed, I’m pairing the four movements from Vivaldi’s Four Season’s (can you guess the names of each movement?
+The arts, of course, are a prime avenue for connecting to the four seasons of sound.
+So for today’s lesson seed, I’m pairing the four movements from Vivaldi’s Four Seasons of sound (can you guess the names of each movement?
 Yes…they are Spring, Summer, Autumn and Winter) with this enchanting story for our youngest learners in kindergarten through 2nd grade.
 I hope you enjoy moving through this lesson as much as I did!

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.